What is Live-Data Prototype and How to Create One?

 Unfortunately, designers can’t build live-data prototypes using image-based tools.
 They usually have to rely on engineers to develop something in code when using those vector design tools, which is a rather time-consuming and expensive exercise.

 Nevertheless, there’s an alternative.
-A code-based design tool, such as UXPin and its revolutionary Merge technology that empowers teams to use the same UI elements in design and code, thus using the same source of truth.
+An advanced prototyping tool, such as UXPin and its revolutionary Merge technology that empowers teams to use the same UI elements in design and code, thus using the same source of truth.
 We will see how it works in just a moment.

 How do you Build a Live Data Prototype?